pearlyzh/learning-notes/common/kubernetes.md

         - *Kubelet*, which talks to the API server and manages containers on its node
         - *Kubernetes Service Proxy* (kube-proxy), which load-balances network traffic between application components

-## Core concepts
+# Core concepts
-### Pods
+## Pods
+ - Pods represent the basic deployable unit in Kubernetes, and the basic unit of scaling.
  - Why multiple containers are better than one container running Multiple processes?
     - If you run multiple unrelated processes in a single container, it is your responsibility to keep all those processes running, manage their logs, and so on.
 For example, you’d have to include a mechanism for automatically restarting individual processes if they crash.
     - Also, all those processes would log to the same standard output, so you’d have a hard time figuring out what process logged what.
  - The flat inter-pod network